 Back in mid November the weather forecasters scared us into staying home telling us we were about to be hit by Snowmegadon.
 We had a little ice in the morning but nothing like we were threatened with.
-By the Carla and I were in the mood to make something warm and comforting.
+By then Carla and I were in the mood to make something warm and comforting.
 Jay next door loves spaghetti and he had an unpleasant duty coming up so we invited them over for spaghetti and meatballs from scratch.
 We used a trusty old America’s Test Kitchen recipe that I rated at 5 stars back in 2010.

-Carla went to the store and got everything we needed while I worked a bit on OHSU stuff.
+Carla went to the store and got everything we needed while I worked a bit on work stuff.
 Carla made the sauce and I started on the meatballs around 4:00.
 Later the Watsons brought over their pasta maker and we made the noodles.
 I was working when Carla made the sauce so no pictures.

 The meatballs are rich and hearty: buttermilk, ground beef, ground pork, and prosciutto